agilepro/software-craftsmanship/docs/Management/Source Management/source23-replicate-fix-to-trunk.md

+---
+  id: replicate-fix-to-trunk
+---
-#  #13 Always Replicate Fix to the Trunk
+#  Always Replicate Fix to the Trunk

 We try to avoid having multiple versions of a product under maintenance at a time, but every product shipped to real customers has to offer support of the version that the customer has.
 This post offer guidance around handling of bug fixes in a multi-branch development environment.